Nikorastorm/Nikorastorm/README.md

  I hide freely and permanently.

- I may be a bit dry and awkward when first talking to someone, I don't mean to sound rude!
+ I may be a bit awkward when first talking to someone, I don't chat with people too often!

  I do not accept random friend requests.
 Don't be upset if I decline if we haven't spoken at least once.

  I tend to be tabbed out in-game; if you really want my attention, whisper me.
 Please don't take silence as me ignoring you, I'm most likely off-tab or just very tired.

  My statuses are self-explanatory: Online, online ingame - Away, off tab - Busy, busy!

+ I may not befriend you if you're a VERY dry chatter, unfortunately - I try my best to be very expressive through my text and I just get a lil bored talking to people constantly saying "k" lolz

  I don't mind people taking inspiration from my skins!
 I'd prefer if people don't copy them directly, but I truly don't care enough to make a big deal out of it - not that serious to me.